Public Art Guide: Topeka

 Freedom Bird, Jim Bass

-This bronze sculpture was commissioned by the XXX and stands at the south entrance to the Reinisch Rose Garden.
+This bronze sculpture was installed in 1993 and stands at the south entrance to the Reinisch Rose Garden at Gage Park.

 Great White Buffalo, Lumen Martin Winter, 1983 (6425 SW 6th Ave)